public-transport/transport-apis/doc/readme.md

 There's three coverage categories:
 * `realtimeCoverage`: In this area the endpoint provides accurate and highly detailed information.
-  This is typically the are the operator can rely on live data about their own vehicles.
+  This is typically where the operator can rely on live data about their own vehicles.

 * `regularCoverage`: In this area reasonably complete data is available, but e.g. realtime data from other operators is missing or inaccurate quite often.

-* `anyCoverage`: In this are only incomplete and/or shallow data is available.
+* `anyCoverage`: In this area only incomplete and/or shallow data is available.
 This is commonly the case in areas outside of the operating area, e.g. long-distance trains & buses but not local modes of transport, or planned data but not realtime data.
 You could say that this is the extent to which, in a region, the API provides any data.

-At least one of those three entries must be provided.
+At least one coverage category must be provided.

 ```json
 {